omarelkashef/microcloud-cluster-manager/README.md

 juju config microcloud-cluster-manager-k8s oidc-audience=https://example.com/api/v2/
 ```

-Configure the domain for the management api and the cluster connector, this can also be exposed IP addresses but using domains is recommended:
+Configure the domain for the management api and the cluster connector.
+You can also use externally exposed IP addresses, but using domains are recommended:

 ```
 juju config microcloud-cluster-manager-k8s management-api-domain=ma.microcloud-cm-example.local